 Well, Then, What the Heck Can You Do With a 66mm Telescope?!

-I asked “What can you do with a 90mm telescope?” a while back, but the question “what can you do with a 66mm scope” seems even more pressing given the incredible popularity of the little 66mm Chinese apochromats now making their presence felt in the U.S. astro-market.
+I asked “What can you do with a 90mm telescope?” a while back, but the question “What can you do with a 66mm scope” seems even more pressing, Muchachos.
+That's because of the incredible popularity of the little 66mm Chinese apochromats now making their presence felt in the U.S. astro-market.

 For the complete answer, you’ll have to wait for my comprehensive review of the William Optics 66 SD “Patriot Edition” in the forthcoming issue of the new Astronomy Technology Today Magazine.
 For now?
 Here’s a short list of my general impressions.

 I’m amazed they can sell a scope with this build quality for less than 400 dollars (with a significant portion of that money going to the American Red Cross at the present time).
 Heck, you can get the not-as-pretty standard 66 for less than three hundred pieces o’ eight.
 This “build quality” includes an excellent two-speed focuser, a genuinely heavy-duty baffled tube, a retractable dew shield, and a real case.
-Oh, and in the case of the Patriot, that snazzy paintjob, of course.
+Oh, and with the Patriot version, that snazzy red-white-and-blue paintjob, of course.

 I’m amazed at its utility as a guide scope.
 I’ve used a similar 66 to successfully guide a 14-inch SCT—no Barlow required.